-were performed from northwestern Wisconsin to northeastern Kansas [Chandler et al., 1989; Woelk and Hinze, 1991] that revealed a structure similar to the Lake Superior component [Hinze et al., 1992].
+The western arm of the MCR remains somewhat more poorly characterized than the Lake Superior component of the MCR due to a veneer of Phanerozoic sediments [Hinze et al., 1997].
+About two decades ago active seismic studies were performed from northeastern Wisconsin to northeastern Kansas [Chandler et al., 1989; Woelk and Hinze, 1991] that revealed a structure similar to the Lake Superior component [Hinze et al. 1992].
 These similarities include crustal thickening to more than 48 km and high-angle thrust faults that appear to be reactivated from earlier normal faults.
-Van Schmus et al. [1993] and Cannon [1994] attributed these features to a postrifting compressional episode during the Grenville orogeny.
+Cannon [1994] attributed these features to a post-rifting compressional episode during the Grenville orogeny.

-[5] The MCR cuts across a broad section of geological provinces of much greater age.
+The MCR cuts across a broad section of geological provinces of much greater age.
 The Superior segment of the MCR is embedded in the Archean Superior Province (SP, 2.6-3.6 Ga), which continues into Canada.
-In Minnesota this province is subdivided by the Great Lakes Tectonic Zone (GLTZ) west of the MCR into the 2.6-2.75 Ga Greenstone-Granite Terrane in the north and the 3.4-3.6 Ga Gneiss Terrane or "Minnesota River Valley Subprovince" (MRV) in the south [Sims and Petermar, 1986].
+In Minnesota, this province is subdivided by the Great Lakes Tectonic Zone (GLTZ) west of the MCR into the 2.6-2.75 Ga Greenstone-Granite Terrane in the north, and the 3.4-3.6 Ga Gneiss Terrane or "Minnesota River Valley Sub-Province" (MRV) in the south [Sims and Petermar, 1986].
 During the Paleoproterozoic (1.8-1.9 Ga), the Penokean Province (PP) is believed to have been accreted to the southern edge of the Superior Province, adding vast foreland basin rocks and continental rocks along its margin.
 This is marked as a "craton margin domain (CMD)" [Holm et al., 2007] in Figure 1.
-From 1.7 to 1.8 Ga the Yavapai province was added to the southern Minnesota River Valley and the Penokean provinces, which drove overprinting metamorphism and magmatism along the continental margin to the north.
-The east central Minnesota batholith ("1" in Figure 1) is believed to have been created during this time [Holm et al., 2007], and this accretion produced the continental suture known as the Spirit Lake Tectonic Zone (SLTZ).
+From 1.7-1.8 Ga, the Yavapai province was added to the southern Minnesota River Valley and the Penokean provinces, which drove overprinting metamorphism and magmatism along the continental margin to the north.
+The East-Central Minnesota Batholith ("1" in Fig. 1) is believed to have been created during this time [Holm et al., 2007] and this accretion produced the continental suture known as the Spirit Lake Tectonic Zone (SLTZ).
 Later (1.65-1.69 Ga), the Mazatzal Province (MP) was accreted to the Yavapai Province, producing another metamorphic episode south of the Spirit Lake Tectonic Zone.
 Overall, the 1.1 Ga rift initiated and terminated in a context provided by geological provinces ranging in age from 1.6 to 3.6 Ga.
 During the Phanerozoic, this region suffered little tectonic alteration.